McCourt School of Public Policy: Master of International Development Policy

 The Master of International Development Policy (MIDP) is a 48-credit degree program.
-The curriculum of the program teaches the quantitative skills needed to formulate policy solutions with a focus on politics, management, and ethics of development.
+Its curriculum focuses on economics and the rigorous analytical and technical skills needed to tackle complex challenges in developing and emerging economies.

-Master of Policy Management Degree
+Master of Policy Management

-The Master of Policy Management (MPM) is a 36-credit hour mid-career degree program focused on analytics, management, and substance within specific policy areas.
-The Program is designed for policy professionals with five to seven years of substantial policy and/or management experience.
+The Master of Policy Management (MPM) is a 36-credit program for professionals with 5+ years of experience.
+The program balances analytics, management and substance within policy areas, providing management and analytical skills for advancement.